Featured Post

 The Captain had intended to marry Elsa Schraeder (Asia-LigĂ© Arnold), a wealthy socialite.
 But differences in the way they see the imminent Anschluss—the annexation by Nazi Germany of Austria—and his growing affection for Maria doom the union.

-After being shaken by the real prospect that she and Captain Georg are falling in love, she runs back to the abbey and listens to the advice of Mother Abbess (Adrienne Athanas).
-Maria then returns to the von Trapps’ house to determine if there is indeed love between the Captain and her.
-They eventually marry.
+After being shaken by the real prospect that she and Captain Georg are falling in love, she runs back to the abbey and listens to the advice of Mother Abbess (Adrienne Athanas), who belts out "Climb Ev'ry Mountain. "

 Meanwhile Captain Georg is under intense pressure to accept a commission in the Third Reich’s Navy, who as an Austrian, is loathe doing.
-Leaving him no choice, the Captain decides to escape from Austria and pulls it off following the children’s performance at the festival, which took place with eight large swastika banners unfurled from the ceiling signaling what was about to come and leading to a tense conclusion.
+Leaving him no choice, the Captain decides to escape from Austria and pulls it off following the children’s performance at the festival, which took place with eight large Nazi swastika banners unfurled from the ceiling signaling ominously what was about to come and leading to a tense conclusion.

 As the plucky Maria, Rachel Cahoon is a standout.
 Ms. Cahoon, who was magnificent as Belle in Toby’s Beauty and the Beast, brightens the stage with her shiny presence and her glorious singing voice.
 Radiant throughout the show, her crystal-clear soprano voice does justice to such songs as, “My Favorite Things,” Do-Re-Mi,” and “Something Good.”
 Ms. Cahoon’s empathy and love for the children comes off perfectly, and she displays the romantic connection to Captain Georg with eye-watering tenderness.